JOINT REPLACEMENT: HIP TEP

 The procedure: Implantation of an artificial hip joint

-- Highest expertise: Prof. Dr. Kutzner is a renowned specialist in the use of artificial joints.
+- Highest Expertise: Prof. Dr. Kutzner is a renowned specialist for the use of artificial joints.

-- Modern procedures: Use of minimally invasive techniques and high-quality prostheses such as the short stem prosthesis.
+- Modern techniques: Use of minimally invasive techniques and high-quality prosthetics such as the short stem prosthesis.

-- Individual consultation: We take the time to fully inform you about the artificial hip joint and the entire treatment process.
+- Individual counseling: We take the time to comprehensively inform you about the artificial hip joint and the entire treatment process.

 - Holistic care: From diagnosis to surgery and aftercare, we are your reliable partner.

-Are you suffering from hip pain and considering a hip replacement ?
+Are you suffering from hip pain and considering an artificial hip joint?
 Schedule a consultation at our practice in Mainz.
 Prof. Dr. med.
-Kutzner and his team will analyze your situation and work with you to develop the best solution for a pain-free and active life.
+Kutzner and his team will analyze your situation and work together with you to find the best solution for a pain-free and active life.
 We look forward to helping you.

 THE ORIGINAL: THE WIESBADEN HIP